ihbtony/voi-plugin/README.md

 If you haven't already, create a debate at http://www.voteoverit.com/create_issue.php.
 Put your link (see url below) in this input box for reference.<br/>

+This plugin will access the voteoverit.com system and return an html element with matching debate content.<br/>

 Example usage:

 url - current url of your content. this is a unique parameter matched up with voi system. this is set up when debate is created. <br/>